LachorJohnny/TaskMenager/README.md

 ## Demo

-If you want to see the project in action, you can visit the [Simple Task Manager - Demo](link-to-demo).
+If you want to see the project in action, you can visit the [Simple Task Manager - Demo]([link-to-demo](https://lachorjohnny.github.io/TaskMenager/)).

 ## Technologies